david-vanderson/dvui/README.md

 ## Usage

 [DVUI Demo](https://github.com/david-vanderson/dvui-demo) is a template project you can use as a starting point.

-The build.zig and build.zig.zon files there show how to reference dvui as a zig dependency.
+- build.zig and build.zig.zon show how to reference dvui as a zig dependency
+- for applications, you can use the dvui.App layer to have dvui manage the mainloop for you

 ## Built-in Widgets